shibumi/en.nullday.de/_posts/2018-02-22-wireguard-with-systemd.markdown

 ---

 As you might know, *systemd-networkd* got support for *wireguard*.
-The feature is pretty new so therefore there are not so much howtos and tutorials for this.
+The feature is pretty new.
 So here is my setup:

 **Server**